Updated October 2013

-Well-being is difficult to assess - not least because we all have different stress thresholds - but many factors linked with depression have been linked with premature birth too.
+Mental wellbeing is difficult to assess - not least because we all have different stress thresholds - but some factors linked with psychological distress have been linked with premature birth too.

 Find out more about looking after your mental health during pregnancy.